 Because of many things, Liverpool - Millerstown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Liverpool - Millerstown really has some of the features that families look for when choosing a good community to raise children.
 Is Liverpool - Millerstown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Liverpool - Millerstown does not have a public transit system used by locals to get to and from work.
+Liverpool - Millerstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Liverpool - Millerstown citizens is a little higher than the average for US cities and towns: 23.61% of adults in Liverpool - Millerstown have at least a bachelor's degree.
+The population of Liverpool - Millerstown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Liverpool - Millerstown, 23.61% have at least a bachelor's degree.

 The per capita income in Liverpool - Millerstown in 2022 was $36,754, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $147,016 for a family of four.
 However, Liverpool - Millerstown contains both very wealthy and poor people as well.